Amazon.com Inc. (AMZN) Stock: A Closer Look at the Market Potential - News Heater

-The price-to-earnings ratio for Amazon.com Inc. (NASDAQ: AMZN) is above average at 72.96x, while the 36-month beta value is 1.17.Analysts have differing opinions on the stock, with 48 analysts rating it as a “buy,” 8 as “overweight,” 2 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Amazon.com Inc. (NASDAQ: AMZN) is above average at 74.96x, while the 36-month beta value is 1.18.Analysts have differing opinions on the stock, with 49 analysts rating it as a “buy,” 8 as “overweight,” 2 as “hold,” and 0 as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.